County magistrate: Schools and moral leadership

 The magistrate oversaw and supported but did not administer education.
 Primary schools were established by families, temples, villages, or clans and were entirely private in their organization and finance.
 But the curriculum was almost entirely based on the Confucian texts needed to pass the imperial exams.
-The magistrate under the Qing dynasty conducted the reading of the Sacred Edict and conducted ceremonies and rituals, especially in time of drought, famine, or disaster.
+During the Qing dynasty, the magistrate the supervised the public reading aloud of the Sacred Edict and was responsible for ceremonies and rituals, especially in time of drought, famine, or disaster.

 Clerks and secretaries

 The magistrate's wide-ranging duties in dealing with larger and larger populations required the help of secretaries, clerks, prison guards, and runners, but there was no budget to pay for this staff.
 Instead, the magistrate paid his secretaries from his own pocket, which he was expected to refill from local sources, and the other staff were expected to collect fees from those who were unlucky enough to come in contact with them.
 These fees might be arbitrary and extortionate, and in later dynasties corruption was widespread.